hashobject/blog.hashobject.com/resources/posts/20130831-install-postgresql-9.2-on-ubuntu-13.04.md

 It's super easy to install default version of PosgtreSQL on Ubuntu.
 Usually it is just: `apt-get install postgresql`.

-However if you need to install version that became availbale after Ubuntu release than it is a little bit more complicated.
+However if you need to install version that became available after Ubuntu release than it is a little bit more complicated.
 E.x.
 PostgreSQL 9.2 was released after Ubuntu 13.04 version.
 Read about this in [official documentation](http://www.postgresql.org/download/linux/ubuntu/).
 Also check this [StackOverflow discussion](http://askubuntu.com/questions/287786/how-to-install-postgresql-on-ubuntu-13-04).